 Kanna slowly turned to look at the naked woman who was leaning against the door next to her.
 Goda’s face was empty again, unconcerned, the face of someone swimming in an eternal moment that never ended.

 But there was something else, too.
-There was a small edge of tension in those muscles; not the tension of a creature in the midst of hesitation, but rather the posture of one easing to strike.
-Kanna drew in a sharp, shallow breath.
-Primal fear washed through her, but by now she knew how to face it, and what it really meant.
+There was a small edge of tension in those muscles—not the tension of a creature in the midst of hesitation, not the tension of a monster holding back.

-Still, Kanna made a production of fighting her off—because it was her job to not make things too easy.
+Still, as the giant shoved her into the wall, Kanna made a production of fighting her off—because it was her job to not make things too easy.
 She pushed against Goda’s chest, so that she could feel the giant leaning harder, overpowering her, drawing her in against her struggles.
 When Goda stooped down to kiss her again, in the midst of their increasingly messy tangle of arms that were each grasping to touch and invade and caress, Kanna bit hard into the woman’s bottom lip.

 Goda pulled back and pressed her hand to her own mouth.
 In her eyes, there was no pain, not even the ghost of a wince.
 She only looked serious, her eyes locked on Kanna’s face.
 She was mirroring Kanna’s focused stare, a stare of desire that was free from need or expectation—only a knowing.